-- There is software made available in all laboratories for use by people with disabilities.
+- Software, such as screen readers and voice to text software, are available in all laboratories for use by people with disabilities.
 If there are any problems with these facilities please contact the Service Desk.

 - Observe basic safety rules, such as wearing sensible footwear in the computer laboratories at all times, so that the possibility of accidents is minimised.

 During any planned absence from the University, all staff members must ensure that data and information required to conduct the business of the University are accessible and that notification facilities, such as telephone and email out-of-office messages, are in place.
-In the event of unplanned leave, if practical the staff member should put such notifications in place from home or by contacting the ICT Service Desk.
+In the event of unplanned leave, if practical a staff member should put such notifications in place from home or by contacting the ITS Service Desk.